ovatimee/Pendant-Light-Product-Page/README.md

 There're some fews Tips and tricks I learnt I'll share in this Markdown

-- Making the light shades with `CSS`
+- Made the light shades with `CSS`
-- Making the pendant lines with `CSS`
+- Made the pendant lines with `CSS`
 - Adding `JS` to toggle the light on and off.

 ### **Screenshot on mobile view**